A "Basic" Guide to SF Capture

 This lets you swap most attributes of a coalition unit with another one, like so:

 So, in using this feature, you'll essentially take all of the listed stuff on the left and move it to the unit on the right.
 The stuff that gets transferred is: level, rarity, development, affection, and skill level.
 It'll take 50 catalysts to do the transfer.
 Note, this doesn't delete any of the units involved.
 The catalysts are obtainable largely from the kernel shop.
 What's a kernel shop?
 That has its own section so look at it there.
 It may not make too much sense right now as to the reason why you'd want to do this, but we'll get there.
 There's another tab on this menu, but it's largely unimportant.
-It's literally just for the situation where you get a shiny coalition unit and want to transfer that aspect of it to another unit.
+It's literally just for the situation where you get a shiny coalition unit and want to transfer that aspect of it to another unit of the same type for fifty catalysts.
 No, I'm not going to explain that one.
 It's pokemon, okay?
 Literally just shiny pokemon.

 That about covers this room.
 For those who want to know, working on all the structures here will take 3,460 batteries to complete fully.
 Developing all the chips from the tactical research station will take 9,000 batteries.
 So, in total, if you want everything done ASAP, you'll need 12,460 batteries.